With over 22,000 acres of water and 440 miles of shoreline, Old Hickory offers plenty of hiking, fishing, boating, skiing, and other lake activities.

 Cordell Hull Lake

-Cordell Hull Lake provides a variety of outdoor recreational opportunities for millions of visitors each year.
-Because of the temperate climate and relatively long recreation season, visitors have numerous activities from which to choose, including fishing, hunting, camping, picnicking, boating, hiking, and more.
+The Nashville District U.S. Army Corps of Engineers welcomes you to Cordell Hull Lake.
+The lake provides a variety of outdoor recreational opportunities for millions of visitors each year.
+Because of the temperate climate and relatively long recreation season, visitors have numerous activities from which to choose, including: fishing, hunting, camping, picnicking, boating, hiking, horseback riding and other numerous ways to enjoy nature.

 Cordell Hull Lake provides boaters with a wide variety of opportunities to enjoy their respective recreational interests.
-Cordell Hull Lake's 11,960 acres of water offer an opportunity for all types of recreation.
-Canoes, sailboats, fishing and hunting boats, pleasure boats, and personal watercraft all share the waters.
+Our 11,960 acres of water offer an opportunity for all types of recreation.
+Canoes, Sailboats, Fishing and Hunting Boats, Pleasure Boats, and Personal Watercraft all share the waters, so each boater has a responsibility to respect other boaters and practice good boating ethics and launching etiquette.

 Cumberland River